twistedgrim/chef-examples/README.md

 # chef-examples

+The early examples do use Ubuntu 14.04 to test however you should get used to writing the recipes distro agnostic because the distro may change.

 ### Setup
 Set up a basic Chef workstation using Ruby or ChefDK.
 Make sure Vagrant, Virtualbox, and Berkshelf is installed and working correctly.